lucky/bertlet/README.rst

 Features
 --------

-Bertlet is at version 0.1.
+Bertlet is at version 0.2.
 Current features supported:

  - BERT-RPC_ cast and call
  - SSL
  - Middleware
+ - Gzip
+ - Preliminary informational berp support
+ - "Private" functions are not accessible; anything beginning with an underscore
+ - Protocol error handling

 See Roadmap_ for upcoming features.